This page provides information about Concealed Pistol Licenses, with regards to:

 - The fee for an original Concealed Pistol License is $50.75.

 - The waiting period to receive the Concealed Pistol License is 30 days, and will be mailed once approved.

 Concealed Pistol Licenses for Out-of-State Residents

 The Sheriff’s Office is able to process Concealed Pistol License applications for Out-of-State residents.
 Applicants must appear in person at the King County Courthouse in downtown Seattle.
-The requirements are the same as with Original Concealed Pistol Licenses, and the fee is also $52.50 (please note as of 2/1/2015 the fee will be $50.75).
+The requirements are the same as with Original Concealed Pistol Licenses, and the fee is also $50.75.
 The waiting period to receive the Concealed Pistol License for non-residents is 60 days, and will be mailed once approved.

 Renewing A Concealed Pistol License

 If you reside in King County, or are a resident of another state, your Concealed Pistol License may be renewed from 90 days before to 90 days after the expiration date.
 If you apply on or before the expiration date, the fee is $32 for a regular renewal; if you apply after the expiration date, the fee is $42 for a late renewal.
 You will need to complete a Concealed Pistol License application, marking “renewal of license” as the application type for regular renewals, or “late renewal of license” for late renewals.
 Your current Concealed Pistol License and picture ID are required; fingerprinting is not a part of the renewal process.